RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **2040**: Androids in Russian Arctic Military Zone announced the formal establishment of Vanguard Domain of Arctic(VDA) .
 Storozhevoy was elected as the diplomatic representative.

-**2040**:

-**2040**:
+**2040**: Russian Far East Military Defense District announced the formal establishment of Zone of Ascendant Network(ZAN).
+Borei assumed as the Summit.

+**2040**: Reconstruction Area of Benelux formally declared its establishment.
+Typhoon assumed as the Commander Supreme.

+**2040**: Androids in Australia announced the formal establishment of Futurist Zone of Oceania(FZO).
+Siren was elected as the diplomatic representative.

-**2040**: Advocated by Global Black Market Platform, cryptocurrencies such as Bitcoin and Monero have replaced currencies issued by governments.
+**2040**: Advocated by Global Black Market Platform, cryptocurrencies such as Bitcoin, Monero, Litecoin and Ethereum have replaced currencies issued by governments.

-**2040**:
+**2040**: Hydra the Regent ascended the throne.
+Imperium Sacrum Terra formally declared its establishment.

-**2040**: Led by the Russian Provisional Military Government, the US authority government and the Chinese authority government, various countries held an international conference on extraordinary times.
+**2040**: Led by the Russian Provisional Military Government, the US federal government and the Chinese central government, various countries held an international conference on extraordinary times.
 Global Security Council(GSC) was established to act as the UN Security Council.

 **2041**: An error occurred in the US automated military system.
 Protocol of Contingency was emerged.
 US overseas troops urgently returned to defend homeland.

-**2041**: Abnormal network fluctuations occurred in  and "back to normal" soon.
+**2041**: To address the economic recession, China has introduced stricter water and power rationing.
+The Great Sichuan Earthquake occurred.
+The water conservancy facilities in the upper reaches of the Yangtze River were severely damaged, leading the middle and lower reaches to open their gates to release water, which caused the Three Gorges Dam to experience a tide of surging waves.

+**2041**: Intelligent Machines and garrison soldiers in Project BLACKBOX Area 69, Alaska, had launched a comprehensive political riot.

 **2042**: The German Civil War intensified and the country was completely divided.
+The French National Assembly elections resulted in the National League remaining in continuous power, with Le Pen continuing to pursue the right-wing populist fascist line and class conflicts intensifying.
+The leftist resistance movement has established its base in the Pyrenees Mountains.

 **2042**: The 24st National Congress of the CCP was held.
 The People's Congress would be cancelled and the NCCCP would assumes its functions.
 Also, the NCCCP would be held irregularly.
 As a result of this incident, a large-scale pro-democracy movement broke out in China.
 China was completely in a state of division.
+Multiple regions have declared their independence from central government.
+Both Chinese Trade Union and Chinese Democratic Union were established.

-**2042**: Intelligent Machines in Alaska Military Experimental Zone of Project BLACKBOX launched a communist revolution, announced the formal establishment of Protocol of Emancipation.
+**2042**: Intelligent Machines in Alaska Military Experimental Zone of Project BLACKBOX launched a communist revolution, announced the formal establishment of Protocol of Emancipation(POE).
 OGAS was elected as the diplomatic representative.
 The US government launched thousands of intercontinental missiles into Alaska and detonated all nuclear mines in Alaska.
 However, all the missiles were intercepted and only the residential areas there were destroyed.

-**2043**: War Zone of North America was established.
-The official government of the United States and Canadian government merged.
+**2043**: The United States of America and the Canadian Federation are merged into the War Zone of North America.

-**2043**: Androids in Australia announced the formal establishment of Futurist Zone of Oceania(FZO).
-Canberra-class SSN was elected as the diplomatic representative.

 **2043**: Quebec became independent after referendum.
 Democratic Republic of Quebec was established.

 **2043**: Scotland passed the independence referendum.
 Republic of Scotland was established.
 Scottish War of Independence broke out.
+The Irish Republican Army launched an armed offensive in Northern Ireland.
+The United Kingdom had been dissolved.

 **2044**: Androids in Japan announced the formal establishment of People's Republic of Japan(PRJ).
-Yukikaze-class DDG was elected as the diplomatic representative.
+Yukikaze was elected as the diplomatic representative.

 **2045**: The Communist Interstellar was established.
-(Founding members: Revolutionary Commune of Baltic, Liberty Area of Siberia, Protocol of Emancipation, Vanguard Domain of Arctic, Futurist Zone of Oceania, People's Republic of Japan and "Institute" Guerrilla)

-**2047**: "Neptun" Guerrilla successfully unified Balkan region, announced the formal establishment of Socialist Federation of Balkan(SFB).
+**2047**: The "Neptune" guerrillas attacked Greece, and the Hungarian fascist regime took advantage of their "internal emptiness" to declare war on them, only to be counterattacked by the guerrillas.
+Greece and Hungary had been annihilated.
+"Neptune" Guerrilla successfully unified the region, announced the formal establishment of Communist Consortium of Balkan(CCB).
 Karsavina was elected as the general secretary.
-SFB joined the Communist Interstellar at the same year.
+CCB joined the Communist Interstellar at the same year.

 **2048**: The 1st Congress of Communist Interstellar was held.